theZebraBatman/gm0/source/docs/robot-design/linear-motion-guide/rigging.rst

 extension string, so it becomes shorter.
 In doing so, the distance between the top of one stage and the bottom of the next stage decreases, causing the system to extend.
-Note that **the last stage always extends and retracts before the other stages (this can be either an advantage or a disadvantage, depending on the application)**.
+Note that **the last stage usually extends and before the other stages, and retracts after (this can be either an advantage or a disadvantage, depending on the application)**.
+This is not always the case; under certain conditions, friction from bearings or sliders can cause the system to extend and retract stages in a different order.
 Once the last stage hits its limit, the next to last stage extends outwards, and so on; the pattern repeats until every stage is fully extended.
 When the motor spins **in the opposite direction**,